 5.36 Winchfield Parish Council is participating and is now a 'Charter Branch' committed to delivering the Tree Charter to our community.
 Other national incentives are also supported to plant new native trees, hedgerows, and wildflowers to provide support for wildlife.
-'Free Trees', funded by the Parish Council, have been offered to all homes and enthusiastic residents are keen to play their part to support these initiatives.
+In 2022 'Free Trees', funded by the Parish Council were offered to all homes and enthusiastic residents supported this initiative.
 In the first tranche of applications 96 applicants requested 230 trees and over 2,000 hedge saplings.
 This represents one third of the households in the Parish.